MobileFirstLLC/shortcuts-for-chrome/.github/readme.md

 <a href="https://codeclimate.com/github/MobileFirstLLC/shortcuts-for-chrome/maintainability"><img alt="Code Climate maintainability" src="https://img.shields.io/codeclimate/maintainability/MobileFirstLLC/shortcuts-for-chrome?style=flat"></a>
 </p>

 Chrome browser navigation is optimized for non-technical users.
-For developers, who want to inspect what is happening under the hood with e.g. indexedDB, service workers, or Bluetooth devices, this menu brings shortcuts to those otherwise hard-to-find browser dev tools.
-This menu lists all `chrome://*` URLs in a single, flat list, customizable menu.
+For users who want to inspect what is happening with indexedDB, service workers, or Bluetooth devices etc., this menu brings shortcuts to those otherwise hard-to-find, internal browser pages.
+This menu lists all Chrome URLs in a single, flat list, customizable menu.

 <br/>